Skip to main content

 Day-to-day tasks

-• give advice on fabrics, patterns and styles
+• advise clients on fabrics, prints, colours and styles

-• create a garment pattern or use a ready made one
+• create a new garment pattern or use a ready made one

-• cut out the fabric using the pattern pieces
+• cut out fabric pieces and tack together for fittings

-• operate a sewing machine or stitch by hand
+• stitch pieces together with a sewing machine or by hand

-• fit the garment and make any adjustments to suit the client
+• fit the garment and make minor adjustments to suit the client

 Working environment